rchain/bounties/CONTRIBUTING.md

 [RChain Community Debrief 40 (24:06)](https://www.youtube.com/watch?v=7Li4g4qDF6M&t=1486s).
 An overview of the [budgets and rewards](https://docs.google.com/spreadsheets/d/1uxuxx8YN17KCIWcH1cUoGuSm2hAnIya2iAc6wxoaq1o/edit#gid=1751357908) is available.

 ## Becoming a Member

+By joining the Cooperative you will participate in the lively conversation of the RChain community.
+Members can access the private Discord channel (no trolls or scammers) with direct access to the developers and governance decision making.

 ### Process